 Creating a Path to Prosperity for All Zip Codes in Florida

 In many ways, Florida is moving in the right direction.
-Florida is the 17th largest economy in the world and creates one out of every 10 jobs in the United States.
-Florida is the third largest state in the nation and welcomes 900 new residents each day.
+If Florida was an independent country, Florida would have the 17th largest economy in the world.
+Over the past few years, Florida has been creating one of out 11 jobs in the United States.
+Florida is the third-most populous state in the nation and welcomes 900 net new residents each day.
 For many, this is the Florida they live in- one that is prosperous, creates jobs and economic opportunity.
 Yet, there is a very different reality many Floridians live in.
 Florida has led the way in economic growth and opportunity.
 We can and must do more to break the cycle of generational poverty by focusing on creating opportunities for all Floridians, especially those born into poverty.
 Businesses can, and are, leading the way in addressing this crisis and they are doing it through our Florida Prosperity Initiative.

 Director of the Florida Prosperity Initiative